There’s little proof but plenty of circumstantial evidence and a lot of skepticism.

 Not like it once was.

 Behold our list of ten safe long-term bets.
-Rookie cards of guys you can believe in--all for under $1000 each.
+Post-War rookie cards of guys you can believe in–all for around $1,000 each or less.

 1) 1948-49 Leaf Jackie Robinson: An historic figure, a Hall of Fame player.
 A set that’s not easy to find.
 Buy one of these and you’ll feel like you’re starting a museum.
-You should be able to find a nice EX condition Jackie for around $1000.
+You should be able to find a nice VG condition Jackie for around $1000 if you are patient.

-2) 1948 Bowman Yogi Berra: 61 years after his rookie card came out of packs, Yogi is still with us.
+2) 1948 Bowman Yogi Berra: More than six decades after his rookie card came out of packs, Yogi is still with us.
 A true baseball icon and a heckuva clutch hitter.
 A very nice EX/NM example shouldn’t set you back more than $700 or so.
 Being a Yankee means you’ll never hunt hard to find a buyer.

 3) 1954 Topps Ernie Banks: Baseball’s Mr. Cub hit over 500 homers and represents the spirit of a franchise like no other player.
 An EX/NM example will be around $700.
 Just holding this card will make you feel good.
 Almost a religious artifact for Cub fans.

-4) 1955 Topps Sandy Koufax: This one will stretch your wallet, but it's worth it.
-It’s pure bliss that Koufax shows up as a rookie card in the year the Dodgers snatched a championship from the Yankees.
+4) 1955 Topps Sandy Koufax: It’s pure bliss that Koufax shows up as a rookie card in the year the Dodgers snatched a championship from the Yankees.
 A superstar on both coasts during his brief but brilliant time in the spotlight.
 You’ll love a nice ‘6’ grade for less than $700.
 You could also plug in Roberto Clemente’s 1955 rookie card here and feel very good.

 8) 1963 Topps Pete Rose: Pete had troubles of his own, but they didn’t have anything to do with substances.
-The all-time hits leader may never reach Cooperstown but won’t be forgotten by fans who recall his amazing longevity and love for the game.
+The all-time hits leader may never reach Cooperstown but won’t be forgotten by those who recall his amazing longevity and love for the game.
 Sympathetic fans have made him a positive figure again in the midst of the steroid talk.
 His rookie card remains among the most popular baseball cards ever made.
 A nice PSA 6 is $850-$950 but after that, prices soar.

-9) 1968 Topps Nolan Ryan: More popular than Pete in some quarters--and without the baggage.
+9) 1968 Topps Nolan Ryan: More popular than Pete in some quarters–and without the baggage.
 Ryan was among baseball’s last true heroes who was really worthy of the label.
 Seven no-hitters, most K’s.
 Rarely said no to autographs.
 This card is plentiful but popular and prices have been on the rise.
-To anyone over 30, he's still larger than life.
+To anyone over 30, Nolan is still larger than life.